Animatronixs/animatronixs-app/README.md

 NOTE: If you log in with one device, the other logged in devices will be logged out automatically.

+Unthether the Tessel2, as described above.

+Hook up your Tessel2 to the USB battery pack.
+You can now connect to 'Animatronics-Snowy-Owl' wireless access point from e.g. your mobile phone, no longer restricted to your fixed in home router, but your MiFi instead.

+Go out the door, see that you and your MiFi and Tessel2 stay in connection to one another.
+Open the Tessel2's web page on your mobile phone at http://192.168.1.101:8080

+Try to send the instructions through the web page to the Tessel2.

 ### Servo